 - Make sure that your hands are very clean.
 Not just clean from dirt, but washed off thoroughly so that there is no residue of soap or any other potentially harmful substances remaining on your hands.

 Even better, you could wear protective gloves (such as vinyl gloves) to prevent any potentially harmful substances on your hands from getting onto the salamanders’ skin.

-As mentioned earlier, salamanders can carry bacteria (and toxins) so wash your hands for your own safety.
-Before washing your hands, do not touch your eyes, nose, or mouth.
+As earlier mentioned, blue-spotted salamanders can carry bacteria (and toxins) so wash your hands for your own safety.
+Before washing your hands, do not rub your eyes, touch your face, or put anything in your mouth.

 Although blue-spotted salamanders have a toxin to defend themselves from predators, they are totally harmless when left alone.

 The only danger comes when you touch them and ingest their toxins, usually by rubbing your eyes before washing your hands.
 This would give you a painful sting, but will most likely not cause any serious harm.

 Also, amphibians are very delicate creatures that can be harmed by substances on your hands, so it’s best you don’t touch them.